giuseppesalvo/Atlas/README.md

 ```

 Notes
-- Atlas uses a serial queue to dispatch every action, so you can be sure that your actions will be exectuted in the invokation order
+- Atlas uses a serial queue to dispatch every action, so you can be sure that your actions will be executed in the invokation order
 - The dispatch function is async, to avoid deadlocks.
 To track its end, you can use the completition argument
 - The subcribe function also have a second argument "queue", to subscribe a class on a specific queue